-Upon successful completion of this course, the CICE student, with the assistance of a Learning Specialist, will acquire and demonstrate the basic concepts relative to the following:
+Upon successful completion of this course, the CICE student, with some assistance from a Learning Specialist, will acquire and demonstrate an increased knowledge of the basic concepts relative to the following:

-1. The CICE student will be able to explain safe working practices in the workplace
+1. The CICE student will be able to explain safe working practices in the workplace.

 - Identify personal hygiene procedures - Comprehend the importance of MSDS - Identify the functions of the human body through anatomy and physiology as these apply to the service provided - 2.
-The CICE student will develop an emerging knowledge of sanitization procedures as these apply to hairstyling
+The CICE student will develop a working knowledge of sanitization procedures as these apply to hairstyling.

 - Explain the importance of sanitization of equipment - Provide a fundamental explanation regarding the procedures involved in sanitization - Develop a knowledge of the application of sanitization procedures under a variety of circumstances - 3.
-The CICE student will acquire a basic knowledge of how to perform scalp and hair treatments
+The CICE student will acquire an intermediate knowledge of how to perform scalp and hair treatments.